-First, in the context of Instagram advertising the effect of trait-FOMO on the attitude formation process is higher for consumers who are highly active on Instagram.
+First, in the context of Instagram advertising the effect of trait-FOMO on the attitude formation process is higher for consumers who are very active on Instagram.
 That is, by engaging more on social media platforms like Instagram, consumers might consider these platforms and specifically information delivered via Instagram as more relevant to their selves.
 Therefore, highly active users will form more favorable attitudes toward products after seeing them on social media with increasing FOMO.
-Second, for highly passive users the effects of FOMO will be reversed.
-That is, after being exposed to products on Instagram, highly passive users will form less favorable attitudes toward products with increasing FOMO.
-This is routed not only in the lack of self-relevance of posted content, but also in the cognitive tax these consumers pay.
-The increased cognitive effort, in combination with the cued lack of belonging (Preece et al., 2004) might reflect negatively on the product for these more passive users.
+Second, for passive users the effects of FOMO will be reversed.
+That is, after being exposed to products on Instagram, passive users will form less favorable attitudes toward products as their FOMO increases.
+This is rooted not only in the lack of self-relevance of posted content, but also in the cognitive tax these consumers pay.
+The increased cognitive effort, in combination with the cued lack of belonging (Preece et al., 2004) might reflect negatively on the product for these more passive users, therefore leading to less favorable product attitudes.

 Methods and Materials